-- 10. It may give rise to unacceptable circumstances if: - (a) a bidder does not have funding in place, or a reasonable basis to expect that it will have funding in place, to pay for all acceptances when its bid becomes unconditional - (b) funding arrangements fail (because of changes in circumstances or otherwise) and are not replaced promptly - (c) funding arrangements become inadequate because of a change in the bid (eg, declaring the bid free from a condition or increasing the bid consideration) - (d) the bid becomes unconditional when the funding arrangements are conditional and there is a real risk of the funding conditions not being fulfilled - (e) the bidder proposes to pay accepting shareholders faster than originally proposed before funding arrangements are certain or - (f) the bidder does not actually pay accepting shareholders.
+- 9. It may give rise to unacceptable circumstances, based on the purposes of Chapter 6 set out in s602, if: - (a) a bidder does not have funding in place, or a reasonable basis to expect that it will have funding in place, to pay for all acceptances7 when its bid becomes unconditional - (b) funding arrangements fail (because of changes in circumstances or otherwise) and are not replaced promptly - (c) funding arrangements become inadequate because of a change in the bid (eg, declaring the bid free from a condition or increasing the bid consideration) - (d) the bid becomes unconditional when the funding arrangements are conditional and there is a real risk of the funding conditions not being fulfilled - (e) the bidder proposes to pay accepting shareholders faster than originally proposed before funding arrangements are certain or - (f) the bidder does not actually pay accepting shareholders.
 The offer might contain terms that allow the 'accepted shares' to be transferred before payment is made.
-(Compare an offer that might contain a term that the accepting shareholder retains an equitable interest in the shares until paid.8) If payment is not made, this may give rise to a declaration of unacceptable circumstances and orders returning the shares to the acceptor.
+(Compare an offer that might contain a term that the accepting shareholder retains an equitable interest in the shares until paid.8) If payment is not

-6 See Parker & Parsley Petroleum Australia Pty Ltd v Gantry Acquisition Corp (1994) 13 ACSR 689
+5 See Parker & Parsley Petroleum Australia Pty Ltd v Gantry Acquisition Corp (1994) 13 ACSR 689

-7 See AAPT Ltd v Cable and Wireless Optus Ltd (1999) 17 ACLC 974 at 1010 and Associated Dairies Ltd v Central Western Dairy Ltd (1993) 117 ALR 433 at 439.
-Cf Re Archaean Gold (1997) 15 ACLC 382 at 384
+6 See AAPT Ltd v Cable and Wireless Optus Ltd (1999) 17 ACLC 974 at 1010 and Associated Dairies Ltd v Central Western Dairy Ltd (1993) 117 ALR 433 at 439.
+Cf Re Archaean Gold (1997) 15 ACLC 382 at 384 made, this may give rise to a declaration of unacceptable circumstances and orders returning the shares to the acceptor.